Pure (Miller novel): Development

-Miller first heard about the clearing of the Les Innocents cemetery ten years before writing the novel, when reading a book by French medievalist and historian, Philippe Ariès; specifically his 1977 work entitled L'Homme devant la mort, or The Hour of Our Death.
-Ariès' book did not go into a great deal of detail concerning this actual event, however Miller was "taken by the theatricality" of it and decided to write a novel based around the exhumation.
+Miller first heard about the clearing of the Les Innocents cemetery ten years before writing the novel, when reading a book by French medievalist and historian, Philippe Ariès; specifically, his 1977 work entitled L'Homme devant la mort, or The Hour of Our Death.
+Ariès' book did not go into a great deal of detail concerning this actual event, however, Miller was "taken by the theatricality" of it and decided to write a novel based around the exhumation.
 In an interview with Kira Cochrane he stated the novel "appealed to [him] as being interesting, visually interesting", stating "it was when it all happened that made it stand out.
 It's the 1780s, a few years before the French revolution".
-Miller further stated that his father's occupation as a doctor also had some bearing in his interest in the human body, stating "I grew up looking at these things – my Beano and Dandy were the BMJ and The Lancet".
+Miller further stated that his father's occupation as a doctor also had some bearing on his interest in the human body, stating "I grew up looking at these things – my Beano and Dandy were the BMJ and The Lancet".
 Miller decided not to include any French dialogue in the novel as "it is so pretentious" in an English-language novel, stating "I was afraid that my editor would strike it out".